lucasmoten/ods19/docs/home.md

 ## Get Object Stream Revision [/revisions/{objectId}/{revisionId}/stream{?disposition}]

 + Parameters
-    + objectId: `11e5e4867a6e3d8389020242ac110002` (string, required) - Hex encoded identifier of the object to be retrieved.
+    + objectId: `11e5e4867a6e3d8389020242ac110002` (string(length=32), required) - Hex encoded identifier of the object to be retrieved.
-    + revisionId: 2 (number, required) - The revision number to be retrieved.
+    + revisionId: 2 (number(minvalue=0), required) - The revision number to be retrieved.
-    + disposition: `attachment` (number, optional) - The value to assign the Content-Disposition in the response.
+    + disposition: `attachment` (string, optional) - The value to assign the Content-Disposition in the response.
         + Default: `inline`
         + Members
             + `inline` - The default disposition